Pushkar Mela

 Rose Garden:

-Pushkar is famously called the ‘rose garden of Rajasthan‘ thus there’s no motive, seeing the gorgeous property with zillion quantity of roses is just a necessary move to make.
+Pushkar is famously called the ‘rose garden of Rajasthan‘ thus there’s no motive, seeing the gorgeous property with a zillion quantity of roses is just a necessary move to make.

 The odor of the blossoms is attractive, and the sweetness is stunning.

-Absolutely a heaven for nature lovers!
+Absolutely heaven for nature lovers!

 Brahma’s Temple: